myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 It is also a good practice to remove or restrict the access of all the compilers such as gcc.

-An other good practice will be to limit directories that are writeable and executable, particularly by service users.
+An other good practice will be to limit directories that are writable and executable, particularly by service users.

 Finally, but it is most of the time hard to do because it has a cost, it is a really good practice to externalized logs in an other machine.